MusicDataset/md_homepage/content/musics/s/SonatainCMajorHob.XVI:50I.Allegro(2)-Joseph Haydn.md

 ---
-title: Joseph Haydn - Sonata in C Major Hob.
+title: Sonata in C Major Hob.
 XVI 50 I. Allegro (2)
 description: This is the description for Sonata in C Major Hob.
 XVI 50 I. Allegro by Joseph Haydn
 composers: [Joseph Haydn]
 periods: [Classical]